adeadedeji72/-dareyio-pbl-project17/project17.md

 ## Private Subnets ##
 Create two groups of Private subnets
 1. Webservers Private Subnet (one per AZ)
-1. atalayer Private Subnet (one per AZ)
+1. Datalayer Private Subnet (one per AZ)

 Make sure you use variables or *length()* function to determine the number of AZs